anywhere campers rental in italy

 Riding the vaporetto in Venice

-Abroad, this has been a fixture and one small thing that stretches our comfort zone on an almost daily basis when we travel abroad.
-Since many cities are inaccessible by RV (not to mention, I don’t want to drive an RV in Paris!) public transit is the best way to get out and explore.
+Abroad, this has been a fixture and one small thing that stretches our comfort zone almost daily.
+Since many cities are inaccessible by RV (not to mention, I don’t want to drive an RV in Paris!), public transit is the best way to get out and explore.
+Many campgrounds, particularly in France, included bus tickets in our campsite cost so we could leave the motorhome and explore.

-We did also rent bikes in New Zealand and Italy, which was another great way to navigate.
+We also rented bikes in New Zealand and Italy, which was another great way to navigate.

 12. Thank you for delivering my package, Amazon.

 So this might be possible abroad.
-I haven’t bothered to try it because I don’t think it is.
+I haven’t tried it because I don’t think it is.
 But often in the States, we have had Amazon packages, DoorDash deliveries, and more arrive straight to our campsite.

-Abroad, we’ve struggled to find restaurants open before 7 PM and outside of cities, practically no one delivers.
+Abroad, we’ve struggled to find restaurants open before 7 PM, and practically no one delivers outside of cities.
 It’s something we didn’t realize we did so often in the States until we went abroad and didn’t have the option.

 13. Languages, obviously.

 This felt so obvious I wasn’t sure if I should include it.
-But even in Canada and Mexico, you’ll be confronted with needing to understand another language.
+But you’ll need to understand another language, even in Canada and Mexico.
 In all of our travels so far, since camping is a tourism industry, employees at campgrounds speak multiple languages.

 Signage is almost always also in English or uses symbols/pictures that are universally understood.
 So language can be a difference, but not as big of a deal as you might think.